 Online harassment often leaves deep and long-lasting emotional scars.
 When people face hurtful comments and public shaming, this can severely damage self-esteem, particularly among teenagers.

 Posting constantly for approval can shift self-worth from internal stability to external reactions.
-Body image is a major pressure point here.
-A 2019 paper in Clinical Psychological Science reported that girls who used Instagram every day:
+Body image is a major pressure point here, particularly among young women who use visually driven platforms daily.

 Signs social media is affecting you